zwanzigg/react-basic/README.md

 1. Set up linting and formatting using ESLint and Prettier.
 2. Set up React Router.
-3. Registration form: Allows users to sign up and create an account.
+3. Registration form with fields validation: Allows users to sign up and create an account.
 4. Login form: Authenticates users and generates a JWT upon successful login.
 5. The generated JWT is stored in local storage.
 6. Protected routes: Includes an example protected route (/Home, /Profile) that requires a valid JWT for access.
 7. Logout mechanism: Allows users to log out and clears the stored JWT.
+8. Theme switcher: Allows users to switch between light and dark themes.
+9. Toast notifications: Displays success and error messages to the user.

 ## Features to implement:
 1. Secure token storage.